- August 11 2023

 If you have been injured in a motor vehicle accident or lost a loved one in a crash, and you’re considering legal action, you may be wondering, “How often do car accident cases go to court?”

 While that’s a difficult question to answer with certainty because there are no real figures available, most personal injury cases are settled during negotiations between the plaintiff and the insurance companies.
-This means that most injury cases, including car crash cases, never actually go to court.
+This means that most injury cases, including car crash cases, never actually go to trial.

 If you’ve been injured in a car crash or are grieving the loss of a loved one, this is an understandable question.
 It’s another question that has no real answer.
-Because each case is different, the length of time that’s required for the court hearing is different.
+Because each case is different, the length of time that’s required for the trial is different.
 Some factors that lengthen or shorten this time include:

 - The number of defendants